 - The presence of termites

-Inspection Companies: The choice is yours.
+The choice is yours when choosing an inspection company.
 Try to schedule the inspection for a day and time when you can be present.
 Inspections usually take 3 to 4 hours, depending on the size of your home.
 The inspector will provide helpful information on the current questions, no matter how detailed.
 Radon, septic, well, or termite inspections should be ordered at this time also… if needed.
 Two suggestions:

 - BPG Property Inspection Service – 800-285-3001